WednesdayNOTAddams/Wednesday/README.md

 **Input**
 - Unorganized notes
-- Meeting points
-- Raw instructions

 **Output**
-- Structured task list with priorities and next steps
+- Structured task list with priorities

 ---

 ## Sample Output

-### Email Example
+### Email

 Hi [Name],

 Thank you for reaching out.
-I’d be happy to assist with your request.
+I can assist with your request.
 Please let me know your preferred time, and I will confirm availability.

 Best regards,